ingadhoc/odoo-argentina/l10n_ar_ux/README.rst

 #.
 Add checks account link to chart template
 #.
 Send due date to journal items for checks payments
 #.
 Improove checks: add CUIT and add checkbooks print type (print with number, print without, no print)
+#.
+Move checks menu into bank and cash menu (this could be on a glue module between account_payment_group and l10n_latam_check)

 Installation
 ============